russeta/docs-tap/tap-gui/auth.md

 We also support a custom OIDC provider shown here:

-- Edit your tap-gui-values.yaml (or your custom configuration file) to include an OIDC auth provider.
+- Edit your tap-gui-values.yaml, or your custom configuration file, to include an OIDC auth provider.
 Configure the OIDC provider with your OAuth App values.
 Example:

     ```
     auth: